mdancho84/mdancho84.github.io/_posts/2019-09-23-tabulizer-pdf-scraping.md

 # Parting Thoughts

 __It was really exciting to see my hard work pay off.__ It took a bit to get going, but I found that `tabulizer` made PDF extraction manageable.
 The most challenging part was getting the data into a format that can be easily visualized (the `tidyverse` really helped as shown in Step 4!).
-I was particularly excited to see results of my analysis, and I want to share with others the effects of
+I was particularly excited to see results of my analysis.
+I want to share with others the alarming trends related to the plight of wildlife, while demonstrating the power of `R`!

 __If you'd like to join me__, I'm currently  learning Data Science for Business in [Business Science's 101 course (Data Science Foundations)](https://university.business-science.io/p/ds4b-101-r-business-analysis-r/?coupon_code=ds4b15&affcode=173166_fpyudtfo), and I've signed up for 201 Advanced Machine Learning and 102 Shiny Web Applications.

 {% include cta_rtrack.html %}